Updated: February 22, 2019

 This grammar lesson is all about personal pronouns in the form of objects.
 They can be tricky to parse, but a little understanding of how they’re supposed to be used should help.

 First, let’s look at the word “me.”
-As used in the sentence above, “me” acts as an object, or the thing that something is done to.
+As used in the sentence at the start of this post, “me” acts as an object, or the thing that something is done to.
 Consider these examples:

 - “The world seems out to get me.”